qcappart/qcappart.github.io/_pages/about.md

 Research Interests
 ======
-My research interests are in artifical intelligence, particularly in the areas of constraint progamming, machine learning and combinatorial optimization.
+My research interests are in artificial intelligence, particularly in the areas of constraint programming, machine learning and combinatorial optimization.
 My goal is to develop decision-making tools able to leverage different aspects of artificial intelligence to perform better decisions.
 I use these methods to solve real problems arising frequently in various industrial fields such as transportation, logistics, or healthcare.